 This is where reconstruction after mastectomy becomes a valuable asset.
 Reconstructive breast surgery after cancer provides women with an opportunity to overcome the disability they had to undergo to defeat their breast cancer.
 Dr. Newton sees a large number of patients who wish to consider breast reconstruction after mastectomy.
 He finds it one of the most rewarding sections of his cosmetic plastic surgery practice.

-There are essentially two forms of breast reconstruction after mastectomy: reconstruction using prosthesis and reconstruction using part of the patient’s own tissue.
+There are essentially two forms of reconstructive breast surgery after cancer and mastectomy: reconstruction using prosthesis and reconstruction using part of the patient’s own tissue.

 When a prosthesis is used it is usually an expandable breast implant which is placed into the soft tissues of the chest wall and once the healing process has progressed, it is expanded by injecting saline.
 Dr. Newton says that there was a time when it was routine for this prosthesis to be removed and replaced with a more definitive prosthesis but, with the modern prostheses, no replacement is required, allowing this to be a one stage and fairly brief operation.

 When the patient’s own tissues are used, the most common tissue used is tissue from the lower abdomen.
 This can be swung up from the lower abdomen using some of the muscles of the abdomen to supply the blood or it can be removed completely and then have the blood supply reattached.

 These operations provide the patient with what is referred to as a “breast mound,” or a bulk of tissue on the chest wall which mimics the shape of a breast.
 It will fill a bra and will fill out clothing.
 It will create a cleavage and thereby accommodates many women in their reconstruction needs.